jenkinsci/appcenter-plugin/README.md

 3. Commit, commit, commit.
 4. Push your changes and file a PR.

+## Plugin Features

+Below is a list of the features that this plugin supports:

+1. Upload a build specificaly to a Distribution Group.
+2. Upload an App Build for a specific environment.
+3. Upload a build to a specific Owner Name.
+4. Upload release notes with a specific upload.
+5. Notify testers once a build has been uploaded.

+## Plugin Fields

+API Token:
+Owner Name:
+App Name:
+Path To App:
+Distribution Groups:
+Release Notes:

 ## Usage Instructions

 Up to date syntax for this plugin can always be found in the Jenkins Pipeline Syntax Generator.
-However in its simplest form you can upload an artefact to AppCenter like this:
+However in its simplest form you can upload an artifact to AppCenter like this:

 ```Groovy
 stage('Publish') {